Rajat0063/Infosys-Springboard-Internship-6.0/Artificial Intelligence/Agile Scrum in Practice Assessment Solutions/README.md

-# Creating Responsive Web Pages using Bootstrap 4 Quiz Questions
+# Agile Scrum in Practice Quiz Questions

 Test your Agile Scrum knowledge with these 20 challenging questions.
 Each question includes the code snippet and the correct answer with explanation.